-- When people take PrEP as it’s prescribed, it prevents almost 100% of HIV infections.
+- When people take PrEP as it’s prescribed, it is extremely effective.

 - Fewer than 20 breakthrough cases have been reported in scientific journals, out of about one million people taking PrEP worldwide.